-Vegan baking has a reputation for flat and tasteless cardboard sponges.
+Vegan baking without eggs and dairy has a reputation for flat and tasteless cardboard sponges.
 Modern vegans though, will say that’s completely unfair.

-Baking with vegan substitutes can still mean delicious cakes, biscuits, brownies and trifles.
+Baking without eggs, using vegan substitutes instead, can still mean delicious cakes, biscuits, brownies and trifles.
 Plus all vegan food shows respect to animals and the environment.

 Why Baking With Vegan Ingredients Is a Good Idea